 Applicants should be teaching in a discipline offered at the University of Michigan.
 (Past recipients have included artists, engineers, medical doctors, historians, psychologists, and others.)

 Applicants should have a good command of speaking, reading, and writing in English.
 Applicants who have taken the TOEFL in the last three years should attach a copy of their score report.
 Personal statements, CVs, and letters of recommendation will also be evaluated for indications of English fluency.
 Per U-M policy, every visiting scholar must demonstrate English proficiency during an interview via Skype (or telephone) prior to arrival in the U.S. If a candidate is found to have insufficient English fluency, he or she will not be awarded a Weiser Professional Development Fellowship and will be encouraged to reapply at a later date.

 How long is a research visit?

-We offer two options for research visits: 4 weeks or 3 months.
+The awards support short-term research visits of 4 to 6 weeks.
 Applicants should outline their reasons for requesting the shorter or longer visit in their personal statements.
 Applicants whose schedule does not allow for at least 4 weeks to visit may wish to postpone their application until a more convenient time.

 Do I have to submit a letter of invitation from a U-M school, department, and/or faculty partner at the time of application?